kubernetes/enhancements/keps/sig-api-machinery/3157-watch-list/README.md

 #### Beta2
 - The feature is enabled for kubelet.
-- Add watchlist support to the fake client so that starting an informer with a fake client works correctly.
 - Extend the existing performance tests with a case that adds a large number of small objects.
   The current perf test adds a small number of large objects.
   The new variant will help catch potential regressions such as https://github.com/kubernetes/kubernetes/issues/129467

 #### Beta3
-With new concerns brought in 1.33 release timeline, we reviset the approach for the feature.
+With new concerns brought in 1.33 release timeline, we revised the approach for the feature.
 The discussion happened in [this document] and resulted in the following update for the criteria:

 - Revert the client-go changes that use watchList to implement List.